nicole-dwenger/cdslanguage-LDA/README.md

 1. All non-content aspects of the transcripts, e.g. (Laughter) were removed by removing everything that was in () or [].
 2. All texts were tokenised and the tokens were lowered using the `simple_preprocess` function from gensim.
 3. Stop words were removed using the english stop-word list from NLTK.
 4. Bigrams and trigrams were extracted using a minimum count of 3 and a threshold of 100.
 This was done by extracting tokens which frequently occur together and thus can be expected to have a meaning as a combined entity, rather than on their own.
-For instance, For instance, if the tokens new and york occur together they should be seen as new york.
+For instance, if the tokens *new* and *york* occur together they should be seen as *new york*.
-5. To reduce noise for topic modelling, only nouns (as determined by spaCy’s POS tag of the language model en_core_web_sm) were extracted, as they were expected to contribute most to the meaning or content of a talk.
+5. To reduce noise for topic modelling, only nouns (as determined by spaCy’s POS tag of the language model `en_core_web_sm`) were extracted, as they were expected to contribute most to the meaning or content of a talk.
 6. All tokens were lemmatised.
 7. Lastly, after running the LDA model multiple times, there were still some words which occurred across several topics.
 Thus, a list was constructed with words which seemed to contribute relatively little to the meaning of a specific topic.
 This list contained the following tokens: *people, world, talk, time, other, hundred, one, life, thousand, number, way, year, thing, story, day, lot, question, idea, word*.